skrusche63/storm-samples/README.md

 _to be continued_

+### Named Entity Recognition
+This project uses the GATE text mining system for real-time (supervised) Named Entity Recognition.
+To this end a specific NERBolt is defined that connects to the GATE system through a socket connection.

+_to be continued_

 ### FileSpout
 This spout operates on a single text file and emits each line for further processing.
 It is a simple example of how to acquire data for a storm network (or topology).